haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-overview-practices.md

 * **Remove outdated and redundant data** from your Magento 1 database before migration.

-  Such data may include logs, order quotes, recently viewed or compared products, visitors, event-specific categories, promotional rules, etc.
+  Such data may include logs, order quotes, recently viewed or compared products, visitors, event-specific categories, promotional rules, 等.

 * **Follow our [General Rules for Successful Migration]({{ page.baseurl }}/migration/migration-migrate.html)** to avoid issues or conflicts.